mdouchin/termux-postgis-script/README.md

 ### Crontab: run sunchronisation actions periodically

 The installation process has installed and configured **crontab**.
-Scripts will be run every 5 minutes and run synchronisation processes if needed INI configuration files are found.
+Scripts will be run every 5 minutes and run synchronisation processes if the needed INI configuration files are found.

-TODO: explain synchronisation scripts and configuration files
+**TODO**: explain synchronisation scripts and configuration files